Jennifer Van Horn

 Biography

-Her current book, Portraits of Resistance: Activating Art During Slavery, is under contract with Yale University Press.
-This work investigates the interconnections between enslaved people and representation in eighteenth and nineteenth-century America.
-It examines the role enslaved African Americans played as producers and viewers of portraits in the plantation South, and uncovers the importance portraiture held for newly freed African Americans who engaged in acts of iconoclasm and patronage.
-In 2018-2019 she was a senior fellow at CASVA (Center for Advanced Study in the Visual Arts) at the National Gallery of Art, and in 2015-2016 Jennifer held a postdoctoral fellowship at the National Portrait Gallery and Smithsonian American Art Museum to work on this book.
+Her latest book, Portraits of Resistance: Activating Art During Slavery (Yale University Press, 2022), centers the complex entanglements between enslaved Americans of African origin and descent and the painted portrait.
+The book recovers portraiture as a site for enslaved people’s creativity and resistance in the eighteenth and nineteenth-century United States.
+You can read an interview about the book in Journal18 here.
+This project was supported by fellowships at the Center for Advanced Study in the Visual Arts at the National Gallery of Art, and the National Portrait Gallery and Smithsonian American Art Museum.
 In 2019, she received the National Portrait Gallery's Director's Essay Prize for a piece of this project published in The Art Bulletin.